 People commonly report a distinct cultural theme to the visual aspect of their psychedelic experience.
-Based on the patterns and images seen (either with eyes open or closed), people may compare them to the art and style of many ancient cultures: Egyptian, Aztec, Indian, Native American, African and Arabic.
+Based on the patterns and images seen (either with eyes open or closed), people may compare them to the art and style of many ancient cultures: Egyptian, Aztec, Indian, Native American, African and Islamic.
 Particular ancient cultural motifs may also characterise particular drugs – for magic mushrooms, it is the Mayan/Aztec culture and for mescaline, it is the Native American culture.
 That said, such patterns can occur with other psychedelics as well, such as LSD and many others.

 But are people bringing their memory of ancient cultural styles to the experience and therefore unconsciously imposing them on to the trip?
 Or are they accessing the particular visual quality of the compound?
 This is difficult to know.
 But it seems far more likely that the drug affects the user in a specific way to produce those specific motifs.